MateuszKurowski/grafik_gigantow/README-EN.md

 ## Error Verification

-If an error occurs, a file named _error.txt_ will be created in the main folder, containing a detailed description of the error and the line where it occurred.
+If an error occurs, a file named _blad.txt_ will be created in the main folder, containing a detailed description of the error and the line where it occurred.
 Please review this message.
-If the problem cannot be resolved, include the _error.txt_ file when reporting the error.
+If the problem cannot be resolved, include the _blad.txt_ file when reporting the error.

 ## Supported Calendars